flatironinstitute/sparse_dot/README.md

 `cast=True` will convert data to compatible floats by making an internal copy if necessary.
 It will also convert a CSC matrix to a CSR matrix if necessary.

+#### PARDISO
+`pardisoinit(mtype, pt=None, iparm=None, single_precision=None,zero_indexing=True)`
+`pardiso(A, B, pt, mtype, iparm, phase=13, maxfct=1, mnum=1, perm=None, msglvl=0, X=None, quiet=False)`

+Wrapper for MKL pardiso solver and the pardisoinit function which initializes `pt` and `iparm`.
+This is a direct solver for real or complex systems of linear equations (AX = B) where `A` is a sparse CSR matrix and `B` is a dense matrix with one or more right-hand sides.
+It will return a dense array X.

+Refer to the pardiso documentation for detailed description of options.
+Consider this wrapper to be experimental.

 #### gram_matrix_mkl
 `gram_matrix_mkl(matrix, transpose=False, cast=False, dense=False, debug=False, reorder_output=False)`